GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If scientific reasoning were limited to the logical processes of arithmetic, we should not get very far in our understanding of the physical world.
-One might as well attempt to grasp the game of poker entirely by the use of the mathematics of probability.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Vannevar Bush*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts